 - The root – embedded in the bone.

-The tooth consists of a pulp cavity that contains the blood vessels, lymph vessels and nerves.
+The interior of the tooth consists of a pulp cavity that contains the blood vessels, lymph tissue and nerves.

 Surrounding the pulp cavity is a hard substance called dentine.
 Outside the dentine of the crown is a thin layer, the enamel.
 This is a very hard substance.
-The root of the tooth is covered with a substance that resembles bone, called cement.
+The root of the tooth is covered with a substance that resembles bone, called cementum.
 This fixes the tooth into its socket.
-The functions of the teeth include biting off pieces of food, grinding and chewing food (Waugh and Grant 2001).
+The functions of the teeth include biting off pieces of food, grinding and chewing food, and social functions such as smiling (McErlean, 2016).

-The first tooth normally erupts around six months of age, with the full complement of 20 deciduous teeth being acquired by the age of 24 months.
-Permanent dentition begins in the sixth year of age, with 32 teeth usually present by the 24th year (Waugh and Grant 2001).
+The first tooth normally erupts around six months of age, with the full complement of 20 deciduous (temporary or milk) teeth being acquired by the age of 24 months.
+Permanent dentition begins in the sixth year of age, with 32 teeth usually present by the 24th year (McErlean, 2016).

 Compromised oral well-being